imincik/geospatial-nix.env/docs/src/project-configuration.md

 ## Adding more features

-By default, the new environment contains only a single `gdal-minimal` package in `packages` list.
+By default, the new environment contains only a single `gdalMinimal` package in `packages` list.

 ```
 { inputs, config, lib, pkgs, ... }:

-let
-  geopkgs = inputs.geonix.packages.${pkgs.system};

-in {
+{
   packages = [
-    geopkgs.gdal-minimal
+    pkgs.gdalMinimal
   ];
 }
 ```

 ### Adding more packages

-Update `packages` list as following to add `QGIS` package from Geospatial NIX repository and `tmux` package from Nixpkgs repository:
+Update `packages` list as following to add `pdal` package from Geospatial NIX repository and `tmux` package from Nixpkgs repository:

 ```
 packages = [
-  geopkgs.gdal-minimal
-  geopkgs.qgis
+  pkgs.gdalMinimal
+  pkgs.pdal
   pkgs.tmux
 ];
 ```